Serif-NNR/rom-peta-pupil-detection/README.md

 - If desired, to retrieve the segmentation model's result without applying ROM, the *detect_without_rom method* can be used.

 As noted in the academic publication, to automatically generate traditional method parameters, you need to instantiate the **AutoTraditionalConfiguration** class, located in *Auto_Traditional_Configuration/auto_traditional_conf.py*.
 Using its perform method, it is possible to obtain the traditional method parameters for a given image.

+<br/><br/>
+## Contact
+For any questions regarding the academic publication or the code, please don’t hesitate to contact us at sheriffnnr@gmail.com

+We welcome your questions and feedback and are glad to support developments of future studies.

+<br/><br/>